 I realized the major flaw in my plans thus far was that I was still aiming at an extremely small target market.

 My next idea was selling small craft items.
-But I had to have a story, a reason for people to want to buy it.
+But I had to have a story, a reason for people to want to buy them.

 Enter the “Mother’s Rose.”

-Admittedly, the name could have benefitted from some further research rather than just something I came up with after making one for my mom.
+Admittedly, the name could have benefited from some further research rather than just something I came up with after making one for my mom.
 Unfortunately, focus groups were also out of my budget.